undefinedlabs/scope-for-swift-action/README.md

 ![logo](scope_logo.svg)

-# Scope for iOS Action
+# Scope for Swift Action

-GitHub Action to run your tests automatically instrumented with the [Scope iOS agent](http://home.undefinedlabs.com/goto/ios-agent).
-It supports Xcode projects as well as Swift Package Manager packages.
+GitHub Action to run your tests automatically instrumented with the [Scope Swift agent](http://home.undefinedlabs.com/goto/swift-agent).
+It supports Xcode projects as well as Swift Package Manager packages for iOS, macOS or tvOS platforms.

 ## About Scope